TylerWeinbender/P9-DropBox-Sites/README.md

 ###Side Notes
   - When uploading revised files to your site44, your new content will **ONLY be displayed once refreshed.**
   - Just to re-iterate -- **Site-44 DOES NOT support PHP or dynamic content.
-Static content only.**
+Static content only.** This does NOT affect responsive web design.

 ##Drop Pages